Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String to image](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToImage.png "[String to image]")

 This extension is used to map multiple string attributes to an image attribute.
-At least one string attribute containing an image must be selected for mapping and up to eight source attributes can be mapped.
+At least one string attribute containing the image url must be selected for mapping and up to eight source attributes can be mapped.
 To each image you can define one or several tags.
 Define the tags separator in the configuration.

-[comment]: <> (Was wähle ich im String attribut aus? die url vom Bild? oder wie wird das zu nem image attribut?)
+[comment]: <> (Stimmt das?
+Ode:r To map several image urls within one source attribute, define a separator in the configuration. ?!)

 ### Configuration

 - *Separator*
   Enter a separator that is used between multiple image tags.

-[comment]: <> (Separator correct?)
+[comment]: <> (Separator correct? oder between urls?)